ibrahimmkhalid/ultralytics/docs/en/integrations/ray-tune.md

 ### What are the default hyperparameters for YOLO11 tuning with Ray Tune?

-Ultralytics YOLO11 uses the following default hyperparameters for tuning with Ray Tune:
+SFDT_Ibrahim YOLO11 uses the following default hyperparameters for tuning with Ray Tune:

 | Parameter       | Value Range                | Description                    |
 | --------------- | -------------------------- | ------------------------------ |